 Dr Hannah Rudman is a digital transformation expert practitioner, entrepreneur and academic.
 Currently, she is SRUC‘s Senior Challenge Research Fellow & Data Policy Lead.
 Hannah’s applied research and development work is grounded in interdisciplinary Participatory Action Research, which is practice-led, rather than practice-based, and typically helps to create actionable knowledge with participants.
 Digital and data innovations and their impacts are the subjects of research projects.

-Hannah has interests in Digital Ethics, and is a member of The Scottish Government’s Digital Identity Scotland Technical Expert Group, and was a former member of the Scottish Government’s 2020 Climate Group.
+Hannah has interests in Digital Ethics, and Distributed Ledger Technologies, and is a member of The Scottish Government’s Digital Identity Scotland Technical Expert Group, and was a former member of the Scottish Government’s 2020 Climate Group.
 She co-authored Distributed Ledger Technologies (DLT) in Public Services commissioned and published by The Scottish Government in 2018, and is an Expert Evaluator for the European Commission’s European Innovation Council.
+She serves on the Executive Management Team of Agrimetrics, and as Independent Advisor to DECaDE, the UK’s Centre for the Decentralised Economy.
 She was Special Advisor to the Cultural Enterprise Office and Scottish Arts Council/Creative Scotland.
-She is also an experienced non-executive director and serves as Board Trustee for the National Galleries of Scotland.
+She is also an experienced non-executive director and serves as Board Trustee and Director for the National Galleries of Scotland.
 She has also previously held directorships/trusteeships on the boards of Dynamo North East, New Media Scotland and Macrobert Arts Centre.

 Hannah was Strategic Transformation Director at DLT start-up Wallet.Services, and was a part of the leadership team growing the company to successful scale-up.
 As an entrepreneur, Hannah also founded and ran Envirodigital 2009-16, creating digital products that gave people agency to reduce carbon in their businesses and lives.